RinLit-233-shiroko/IconLib-RinUI/README.md

 pip install -r requirements.txt
 ```

-Finally, you can run project.
+Finally, you can run the project.
 ```bash
 python main.py
 ```